Currency:USD $

 Key Mechanics:

-• Zone Compression: During "Stage Two: The Ending," the playable space of the Sunwell platform continuously shrinks, forcing the raid into a tighter cluster.1
+• Zone Compression: During "Stage Two: The Ending," the playable space of the Sunwell platform continuously shrinks, forcing the raid into a tighter cluster

 • Ramping Enrage: The fight features a permanent damage ramp in the final phase, creating a hard enrage that demands maximum DPS efficiency.

-• Omni-Token Drop: This boss drops the Chiming Void Curio, a universal tier token that can be exchanged for any slot set piece, making this kill highly coveted for completing -piece bonuses.5
+• Omni-Token Drop: This boss drops the Chiming Void Curio, a universal tier token that can be exchanged for any slot set piece, making this kill highly coveted for completing -piece bonuses

-• Narrative Stakes: The outcome of this fight determines whether the Sunwell is cleansed or remains a conduit for the Void, with massive implications for the Blood Elf and Void Elf storylines.2
+• Narrative Stakes: The outcome of this fight determines whether the Sunwell is cleansed or remains a conduit for the Void, with massive implications for the Blood Elf and Void Elf storylines

 6. Itemization and Progression Ecosystem

-Midnight continues the intricate item level (ilvl) system established in Dragonflight and The War Within, but with adjusted values for the new level 90 cap.
+Midnight continues the intricate item level (ilvl) system established in Dragonflight and the previous expansion, but with adjusted values for the new level 90 cap.
+Players looking to optimize across all three theaters can browse our Midnight Season 1 boost bundle, which covers the full tier in one package.

 6.1 Raid Item Level Distribution